nova-pkgs/python/Doc/library/ftplib.rst

    instance; it should not be called at all if a host was given when the instance was created.
 All other methods can only be used after a connection has been made.

    The optional *timeout* parameter specifies a timeout in seconds for the connection attempt.
 If no *timeout* is passed, the global default timeout setting will be used.
-   *source_address* is a 2-tuple ``(host, port)`` for the socket to bind to as its source address before connecting.

-   .. audit-event:: ftplib.connect self,host,port ftplib.FTP.connect

-   .. versionchanged:: 3.3
+   .. versionchanged:: 2.6
-      *source_address* parameter was added.
+      *timeout* was added.

 .. method:: FTP.getwelcome()